-After reviewing application materials for all complete applications, the search committee should narrow the pool of candidates to a list of semifinalists with whom the committee will conduct telephone, Skype or Google Hangout interviews.
-At this stage, the search committee chair should submit to the provost (or associate dean) a chart of applicants, with an explanation for why candidates were not selected as semifinalists (See Appendix E).
+After reviewing application materials for all complete applications, the search committee should narrow the pool of candidates to a list of semifinalists with whom the committee will conduct telephone or Google Meet interviews.
+At this stage, the search committee chair should submit to the provost (or associate dean) a chart of applicants, with an explanation for why candidates were not selected as semifinalists connected to the search criteria (See Appendix F).
 This should occur prior to inviting candidates for a semifinalist interview.
 It is up to the discretion of the committee to determine how many candidates will become semifinalists.

 The search committee should draft a set of interview questions, with careful attention to the qualifications identified in the search review criteria.
 These questions should be submitted to the provost or associate dean for feedback.
-Questions at the semifinalist and finalist stage should include one or more questions related to diversity, equity, and inclusion (See Appendix F for sample questions).
+Questions at the semifinalist and finalist stage should include one or more questions related to diversity, equity, and inclusion (See Appendix G for sample questions).
 Committees are encouraged to ask the same questions of each candidate.
 However, there may be some reasonable exceptions to this guideline when circumstances warrant.

 The search committee may elect to use videoconferencing options instead of telephone interviews.
-The Seminary Admissions Conference Room, Human Resources Conference Room, and Olin 304 are three conference room spaces on campus that have webcam technology.
 Some departments may choose to also interview candidates at their national meetings.
 Candidates should not be disqualified for not attending a national meeting.
 Instead, phone or videoconference interviews should be scheduled in place of in-person meeting interviews for those candidates.